syncfusion/blazor-docs/src/common/getting-started/razor-class-library.md

     </head>
     ```

+    > Warning: `Syncfusion.Blazor` package should not install along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
+Hence, you have to use `Syncfusion.Blazor.Themes` package for applying Syncfusion themes in the application.

 6. Now, import and add the Syncfusion Blazor components in the `~/Component.razor` file.
 For example, the Calendar component is imported and added in the **~/Component.razor** page.

     ```csharp